Get all the latest data for Split

 Could property prices jump again in Split as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Split is medium, because strong demand drivers remain in place even though affordability is stretched.
+As of 2026, the likelihood of a renewed broad price surge in Split within 12 months is medium, but the likelihood is higher for prime apartments than for ordinary houses or expensive villas.

 Please also note that we regularly publish and update real estate price forecasts for Split here.